 magical mountains, lakes and rivers, hiking and biking, beaches, rock climbing, garden tours, wild crafting, artist tours, music, dance and theater, geology, mining, mushrooms, plant medicines, skiing, make new friends,

 Your host Tom is happy to share his knowledge of the area, and invites you to get outdoors

 If you would like to garden, cook, play music, or go for a dog walk, let him know.

 We are located near the confluence of the Slocan and the Little Slocan Rivers where there are plenty of beaches.

 We are so lucky to have these rivers which are clean enough to drink.

 Recommended Experiences 1.
 Float or whitewater on one of the rivers in either a canoe, kayak or inflatable

-2 Canoe for 1, 2 or 3 days down the west side of Slocan Lake, camping at the free, boat access only, provincial campsites along the way
+2. Canoe for 1, 2 or 3 days down the west side of Slocan Lake.
+Camp and hike the trails for free at the boat access only, provincial campsites along the way.

-3 Go hiking in Valhalla Park.
-Gimli and the Drinnon Pass are a 1.5 hour drive from the Pines along a logging road best achieved with a four wheel drive vehicle
+3. Go hiking, climbing or bouldering.
+Gimli Peak and the Drinnon Pass in Valhalla Park are a 1.5 hour drive from the campground on logging roads.
+Its best to have a four wheel drive vehicle